Keith Emerson: 1970–1979: Emerson, Lake & Palmer

-After the Nice split in March 1970, Emerson formed a new band, Emerson, Lake & Palmer (ELP), with bassist Greg Lake from King Crimson and drummer Carl Palmer from Atomic Rooster.
-After six months of rehearsal, the band played its first shows and recorded its first album, having quickly obtained a record deal with Atlantic Records.
+After The Nice split in March 1970, Emerson formed a new band, Emerson, Lake & Palmer (ELP), with bassist Greg Lake from King Crimson and drummer Carl Palmer from Atomic Rooster.
+After four months of rehearsal, the band played its first shows and recorded its first album, having quickly obtained a record deal with Atlantic Records.
 ELP became popular immediately after their 1970 Isle of Wight Festival performance, and continued to tour regularly throughout the 1970s.
 Not all were impressed, with BBC Radio 1 DJ John Peel describing their Isle of Wight set as a "tragic waste of talent and electricity".
 Their set, with a half-million onlookers, involved "annihilating their instruments in a classical-rock blitz" and firing cannons from the stage, which had been tested out on a field near Heathrow Airport.

 Use of synthesizers

 ELP's record deal provided funds for Emerson to buy his own Moog modular synthesiser from the US, which was a preset model that had fewer leads and punch cards to call up certain patches.
 He used the patch that Vickers provided, which contained six distinctive Moog sounds and became the foundation of ELP's sound.
 It was a temperamental device, with the oscillators often going out of tune with temperature change.
 Emerson was the first artist to tour with a Moog synthesiser.
 His "Monster Moog", built from numerous modules, weighed 550 lbs, stood 10 ft tall and took four roadies to move.
 Even with its unpredictability, it became an indispensable component of not only ELP's concerts, but also Emerson's own.
 His use of the Moog was so critical to the development of new Moog models that he was given prototypes, such as the Constellation, which he took on one tour, and the Apollo, which had its début on "Jerusalem" on Brain Salad Surgery (1973).
 As synthesiser technology evolved, Emerson went on to use a variety of other synthesisers, including the Minimoog, Yamaha GX-1, and several models by Korg.